emqx/blog/en/202004/core-concepts-and-configurationpoints-of-mqtt-connection-authentication.md

 ## Authentication chain

-When enabling multiple authentication methods at the same time, EMQ X will perform chain authentication in the order in which the plugins are opened:
+When enabling multiple authentication methods at the same time, EMQX will perform chain authentication in the order in which the plugins are opened:

 - Once authentication succeeds, terminate the authentication chain and allow clients to access